 Assistant Chief of Field Operations

-The Field Operations Division is commanded by Assistant Chief Robert Meyer.
-It is comprised of six sections: Crime Prevention, Criminal Investigations, Patrol, Security, Special Operations, and the Victims' Advocate.
+The Field Operations Division is commanded by Assistant Chief Kary Shaffer.
+It is comprised of three sections: Criminal Investigations and the Victims' Advocate, Patrol, and Security.

 The Field Operations Division is the fundamental service delivery team within the Texas A&M University Police Department and provides patrol operations 24 hours a day, 365 days a year.
 These services include providing the initial police response to 911 emergencies, all calls for service, and investigative follow-up.
 The Field operations division has the responsibility to pro-actively patrol the campus in an effort to prevent crime, solve problems, investigate crimes and vehicle accidents, make arrests pursuant to criminal behavior, provide safety escorts, serve as building liaisons, conduct safety programs, and building partnerships within the campus and local community.